ChetnaAgarwal/Blockchain-Implementation-/README.md

 # Blockchain-Implementation-
-Run npm init to download node modules.
+Run npm init from terminal to download node modules.